Expand all

 Administrative tasks

-- If not approved, send the Claimant custom (CL000A) to the worker with copies to interested parties.
+- If not approved, send the Claimant custom (CL000A) letter to the worker with copies to interested parties.

 |